lbarbaris/suai/README.md

-This is my repository for students of SUAI
+This is my repository for my labs of SUAI
 ==============
 my vk: milfucker2002
 =================